pehur00/yt-influencer-stock-tracker/update-prompt.md

 - `category` = either "Dividend" or "Growth" based on the stock's profile (dividend-paying mature companies vs. growth-focused companies).
 - `price` = latest stock price in USD (number, not string).
 Fetch the latest financial data for all the tickers.
+- `initialPrice` = the very first automation price for that ticker.
+If the ticker already exists in `data/stocks.json`, keep its previous `initialPrice`.
+Only populate `initialPrice` the first time a ticker is added (usually set equal to the fetched `price`).
 - `dcf.conservative`, `dcf.base`, `dcf.aggressive` = intrinsic value ranges as strings `"low-high"` in USD, based on conservative/base/aggressive DCF-style assumptions.
 - All factor fields (`fcfQuality`, `roicStrength`, `revenueDurability`, `balanceSheetStrength`, `insiderActivity`, `valueRank`, `expectedReturn`) are **integers 1–5**, using these meanings:
   - 1 = very poor / very expensive / very low expected return